Good variety of cookware

 Anolon Advanced Hard-Anodized Nonstick 11-Piece Cookware Set: The Anolon Advanced set (view on Amazon), which we also tested, typically costs around twice as much as the GreenPan set we reviewed.
 For that extra price, the set includes one extra pan, more lids, and no utensils.
 While the Anolon set should be hand-washed, it’s metal utensil safe, so care isn’t quite as fussy.
 If there were sufficient money in the budget, we’d choose the Anolon, but if the budget were tight, we’d pick the GreenPan with the understanding that it would be a temporary kitchen resident.

-T-fal Ultimate Stainless Steel Copper Bottom 13-Piece Cookware Set: For about the same price as the GreenPan, this T-fal13-piece set (view on Amazon), is worth a look for a new cook.
+T-fal Ultimate Stainless Steel Copper Bottom 13-Piece Cookware Set: For about the same price as the GreenPan, this T-fal 13-piece set (view on Amazon), is worth a look for a new cook.
 This set is stainless steel rather than nonstick and much more durable.
-It’s oven safe to a higher temperature, it’s dishwasher safe, and it includes more pieces of cookware.
+It’s dishwasher safe and includes more pieces of cookware.
 Since the prices are similar, we’d choose the T-fal because of the durability.

 All-Clad HA1 Nonstick Fry Pan Set: If someone is mostly looking for nonstick frying pans, the All-Clad HA1 Nonstick Fry Pan Set (view on Amazon), comes with an 8-inch and a 10-inch fry pan.
 All-Clad is a brand known for its high-quality cookware.
 The frying pans are induction capable and dishwasher safe, although hand washing is recommended.
 Of course, this isn’t a full set, but it would be a great addition to a stainless steel cookware set.